 Like Murdoch, Adelaide offers a dual degree program with a bachelor of veterinary bioscience and a DVM.

 The entire program is 6 years.
-The program accepts about 120 applicants each year with spaces for about 10 international students.
+The program accepts about 120 applicants each year with reserved space for about 10 international students.

 Rankings are a good way to get started in your research into veterinary school, but you shouldn’t stop there.
 There are many other programs in Australia that are very good and have excellent reputations.